grpc/proposal/A110-child-channel-plugins.md

 ## Abstract

-This proposal introduces a mechanism to configure "child channels", channels created internally by gRPC components (such as xDS control plane channel).
-Currently, these channels are often opaque to the user, making it difficult to inject necessary configurations for metrics, tracing etc from the user application.
-This design proposes an approach for users to pass configuration options to these internal channels.
+This proposal introduces a mechanism to configure "child channels", channels created internally by gRPC components (such as xDS control user, making it difficult to inject necessary configurations for metrics, tracing etc from the user application.
+This design proposes an approach for users to pass configuration options to these internal channels. gRPC willl support the xDS Extension Config Discovery Service (ECDS),

 ## Background

 Complex gRPC ecosystems often require the creation of auxiliary channels that are not directly instantiated by the user application.
 The primary examples are:

 1. xDS (Extensible Discovery Service): When a user creates a channel with an xDS target, the gRPC library internally creates a separate channel to communicate with the xDS control plane.
-2. External Authorization (ext_authz): As described in [gRFC A92](https://github.com/grpc/proposal/pull/481), the gRPC server or client may create an internal channel to contact an external authorization service.
+2. External Authorization (ext_authz): As described
+   in [gRFC A92](https://github.com/grpc/proposal/pull/481), the gRPC server or client may create an internal channel to contact an external authorization service.
-3. External Processing (ext_proc): As described in [gRFC A93](https://github.com/grpc/proposal/pull/484), filters may create internal channels to call external processing servers.
+3. External Processing (ext_proc): As described
+   in [gRFC A93](https://github.com/grpc/proposal/pull/484), filters may create internal channels to call external processing servers.

 ### Related Proposals